RichPerspective007/RichPerspective007/README.md

 ### Hi there 👋
+I'm Shivaditya

+Aspiring to be a lot of things.
+Data Science, development (especially App and Game) are my primary interests.
+I will write more soon.
+At the moment, here are some of my GitHub stats.
 <!--
 **RichPerspective007/RichPerspective007** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.